js-girls/workshop/STEPS.md

 The next feature of our app will be marking items as done.
 To do this we need to rethink how we are representing our task items.

 What we now call “a task” is a simple string in our code (a base value), and we cannot store other informations there.
-We need to find a new way for representing our task: something that allows us to store other informations together with the text of the task, for example whether this task is completed or not.
-What we need here is a compound value, so we can group more than one value in a single entity.
+We need to find a new way for representing our task, something that allows us to store other information together with the text of the task (e.g. whether the task is completed or not completed).
+What we need here is a compound value so we can group more than one value in a single entity.
 In JavaScript there are two compound values: `Array` (which we already know), and `Object`.
 Let’s use an `Object`.

 Our task list will now become something like this: